crazyrabbitLTC/FL-RR-Test/README.md

 I did not build a "landing page" for the app.
 To load simply navigate to localhost:3000/address/ or localhost:3000/block/ From that point it should be simple and self-explanatory.

+You need to create a "secrets.js" file in your src director that exports your Etherscan API key.